Ray structures on Teichm\"uller Space: Compactness of harmonic maps to a fixed target

 \end{proof}

-The proof above also proves the following: \begin{lemma} Let $R_0$ be the constant from Minsky's estimate.
-Let $f:X\to Y$ be a surjective harmonic diffeomorphism from a punctured Riemann surface (possibly disconnected) to a crowned hyperbolic surface $Y$. {Let {$e(f)$ be the energy density with respect to the metric induced by the Hopf differential $\Hopf(f)$}.} Then for any $R>R_0$,
+The proof above also proves the following extension of Lemma~\ref{lem:energy:difference:infinity} from the setting of a closed target $Y$ to the setting of a crowned surface $Y$: \begin{lemma} Let $R_0$ be the constant from Theorem \ref{thm:Minsky:traintrack}.
+Let $f:X\to Y$ be a harmonic diffeomorphism from a punctured Riemann surface (possibly disconnected) to a crowned hyperbolic surface $Y$.
+Let $e(f)$ be the energy density with respect to the metric induced by the Hopf differential $\Hopf(f)$.
+Then for any $R>R_0$,

-where $C$ is a {constant depending on $\chi(X)$}, $\mathscr{P}_R$ is the Minsky's polygonal region and $dA$ is the area measure induced by the Hopf differential $\Hopf(f)$. \end{lemma}
+where $C$ is a constant depending on $\chi(X)$, $\mathscr{P}_R$ is the Minsky's polygonal region and $dA$ is the area measure induced by the Hopf differential $\Hopf(f)$. \end{lemma}